Roman Curia: Interdicasterial Commission for Candidates to Sacred Order

-The Interdicasterial Commission for Candidates to Sacred Order is established within the Dicastery responsible for the selection of candidates for Holy Orders, including their human, spiritual, doctrinal and pastoral training in seminaries and in special centres for permanent deacons, to their continuing formation, including their living conditions and ways of exercising the ministry.
-The President of the commission is the ex officio Prefect of the Dicastery.
+The Interdicasterial Commission for Candidates to Sacred Order is established within the dicastery responsible for the selection of candidates for Holy Orders, including their human, spiritual, doctrinal and pastoral training in seminaries and in special centers for permanent deacons, to their continuing formation, including their living conditions and ways of exercising the ministry.
+The president of the commission is the ex officio prefect of the dicastery.

 Dicastery for Institutes of Consecrated Life and for Societies of Apostolic life

 The Dicastery for Institutes of Consecrated Life and for Societies of Apostolic Life is responsible for the promotion, animation and regulation of the practice of the evangelical counsels as it is lived out in the approved forms of consecrated life, and also with regard to the life and activity of Societies of Apostolic Life throughout the Latin Church.
-It is the responsibility of the Dicastery to approve Institutes of Consecrated Life and Societies of Apostolic Life, to erect them and also to grant the license for the validity of the erection of an Institute of Consecrated Life or Society of Apostolic Life of diocesan right by the Bishop.
-The competence of the Dicastery also extends to Third Orders and to associations of the faithful erected with a view to becoming an Institute of Consecrated Life or a Society of Apostolic Life.
-The current Prefect is João Bráz Cardinal de Aviz.
+It is the responsibility of the dicastery to approve institutes of consecrated life and societies of apostolic life, to erect them and also to grant the license for the validity of the erection of an institute of consecrated life or society of apostolic life of diocesan right by the bishop.
+The competence of the dicastery also extends to Third Orders and to associations of the faithful erected with a view to becoming an institute of consecrated life or a society of apostolic life.
+The current prefect is Simona Brambilla.

 Dicastery for the Laity, Family and Life

 The Dicastery for the Laity, Family and Life is competent for the enhancement of the apostolate of the lay faithful, the pastoral care of the young, of the family and its mission according to God's plan, of the elderly, and for the promotion and protection of life.
-In pursuing its own competences, the Dicastery maintains relations with the particular Churches, with the Bishops' Conferences, their regional and continental Unions, the Oriental Hierarchical Structures and other ecclesial organisms, promoting exchange among them and offering its collaboration so that the values and initiatives connected with these matters may be promoted.
-The Dicastery expresses the Church's special solicitude for young people, promoting their protagonism in the midst of the world's challenges.
+In pursuing its own competences, the dicastery maintains relations with the particular churches, with the Bishops' Conferences, their regional and continental Unions, the Oriental Hierarchical Structures and other ecclesial organisms, promoting exchange among them and offering its collaboration so that the values and initiatives connected with these matters may be promoted.

+The dicastery expresses the Church's special solicitude for young people, promoting their protagonism in the midst of the world's challenges.
 It studies and deepens, with the support of experts, the major causes of crises in marriages and families, with particular attention to the experiences of those involved in failed marriages, especially with regard to children, in order to promote a greater awareness of the value of the family and the role of parents in society and in the Church.
-The current Prefect is Kevin Joseph Cardinal Farrell.
+The current prefect is Kevin Joseph Cardinal Farrell.

 Associated organizations

 Pontifical Academy for Life

-The Dicastery collaborates with the Pontifical Academy for Life in matters concerning the protection and promotion of human life and makes use of its expertise.
+The dicastery collaborates with the Pontifical Academy for Life in matters concerning the protection and promotion of human life and makes use of its expertise.
 It is dedicated to promoting the Church's consistent life ethic.
-It also does related research on bioethics and Roman Catholic moral theology.
-The current President of the academy is Archbishop Vincenzo Paglia.
+It also does related research on bioethics and Catholic moral theology.
+The current president of the academy is Archbishop Vincenzo Paglia.